For Residential, Commercial and Industrial Condominiums

 - Review any construction quality control report (if applicable).

 - Produce a questionnaire regarding the performance of various building components and systems.

 - Carry out detailed visual examinations from the exterior of the common elements and system.

 - Conducting a unit owners' survey regarding to deficiencies in the units that were caused by defects in the common elements of the building.

-- Review of interior of some of the units, where available, regarding to deficiencies related to the common elements.
+- Review of the interior of some of the units, where available, regarding deficiencies related to the common elements.

-- Review of exterior walls and windows from the ground and from within sample suites.
+- Review of the exterior walls and windows from the ground and from within sample suites.

-- Review of building roof where accessible and visible including membrane, insulation, and drainage.
+- Review of the building's roof, where accessible and visible, which include the membrane, insulation, and drainage.

 - Preparation and issuance of a Draft Report for review and comments by the Board of Directors.